kamisc16/LCA_lineardistal/README.md

 ## Results_Gather_lin.R
 Runs R files to generate mplus files (for simulating data and method input files), runs input files for each method, and gathers results by method and simulation conditions.

+## Results_Analyze_lin.R
+Collects information from all runs in order to compare average coef. across methods and conditions